 How Jobbatical Streamlines Your Estonia Temporary Residence Permit for Employment

-- Eligibility Assessment: Comprehensive evaluation of employee and employer requirements
+- Eligibility Assessment: Comprehensive evaluation of employee and employer requirements, including new 2026 employer obligations (Commercial Register registration and 6-month economic activity proof).

-- Immigration Quota Navigation: Strategic guidance through quota system and allocation process
+- Immigration Quota Navigation: Strategic guidance through the quota system and allocation process.

-- Salary Compliance: Professional assistance ensuring salary requirements meet Estonian thresholds
+- Salary Compliance: Professional assistance ensuring salary requirements meet current Estonian thresholds.

-- Document Preparation: Complete preparation of all required documentation with proper legalization
+- Document Preparation: Complete preparation of all required documentation (including mandatory criminal records) with proper legalization.

-- PBGB Liaison: Professional communication with immigration authorities throughout process
+- PBGB Liaison: Professional communication with immigration authorities throughout the process.

 Why Choose Jobbatical for Your Estonia Temporary Residence Permit for Employment?